fpscloud/Identity-Authentication/README.md

 Customers are being bombarded every day by bad actors (over phone calls) who want to steal their identities and their money.
 How can a customer know if the person they are speaking to is a genuine company representative or a fraud?
 Identity Authentication solves this problem

 # SOLUTION
 Identity Authentication was developed to help companies build trust with their customers in the simplest way.
-Identity Authentication is a backend service that companies can integrate into their existing CRM/web applications and will help their customers authenticate the company representative (agent).Think of this as the reverse of two-factor authentication where instead of companies validating their customer, the customer validates the company.
+Identity Authentication is a backend service that companies can integrate into their existing CRM/web applications and will help their customers authenticate the company representative (agent).
+Think of this as the reverse of two-factor authentication where instead of companies validating their customer, the customer validates the company.

 When a company agent calls a customer, the typical trust flow between the agent and the customer will look like this:-